 We are authorized to serve 64 households and are currently serving 63 households.
-Of the 63, 15 are at Prairie Horizons Townhomes; 5 are at Bright Sky Apartments; and 43 are in scattered-site units in Clay (36), Douglas (5), and Otter Tail (3) Counties, MN, and in Fargo, ND (4).
+Of the 63, 15 are at Prairie Horizons Townhomes; 5 are at Bright Sky Apartments; and 43 are in scattered-site units in Clay (31), Douglas (5), and Otter Tail (3) Counties, MN, and in Fargo, ND (4).
 Six households are searching for units.
+HUD agreed to re-allocate a portion of our rental assistance funding for 2022 which we were able to use on supportive services and extra administrative costs.